alintulu/hbb-notes/_episodes/01-introduction.md

 ## Background estimation methods

 Estimating the event yields from different background processes, and the shape of these backgrounds as a function different variables, is a central task for any analysis.
-By **data-driven background estimate**, we mean an estimate that is essentially based on observed real collision events (data), alghough often these estimates also use some simulation-based information.
+By **data-driven background estimate**, we mean an estimate that is essentially based on observed real collision events (data), although often these estimates also use some simulation-based information.

 Data-driven estimates are useful to validate the predictions from simulations.
-Moreover, in some cases we know that our simulations cannot provide a reliable background estimate, and in these cases a data-driven backgoroud estimate is a must.
+Moreover, in some cases we know that our simulations cannot provide a reliable background estimate, and in these cases a data-driven background estimate is a must.
 Often this is the case with **QCD multijet events**.
 This is the background that we will estimate from data during this lesson.

 In general, it is always desirable to rely on the observed events as much as possible, to minimize the risk that the results are incorrect due to some incorrect model or assumption used in the simulations.
 Over the decades countless background estimations have been developed, but here we will focus on one common method.